SkoolNotes/Taproot/2020BIO101/KBBIO101GeneExpression.md

   - The activation of receptors on the surface of the cell can release specific repressors and activators

  ### Mechanisms of Post-Transcriptional Regulation
- - Transcription is not the only thing that
+ - Transcription is not the only thing that regulates gene expression
+	 - How much of the protein is created once the RNA is received is also a factor
+	 -